It’s not talent or word power that make writers successful; it’s staying power. Here are our 7 best tips to thrive as a writer in the coming decade.

 All writers have bad days.
 Accept it.
 It doesn’t mean you should give up; what it does mean is that you might have a better writing day tomorrow.

-Author of the best-selling book The Artist’s Way, Julia Cameron, says that what defines a writer is showing up at the page, no matter what.
+Julia Cameron, author of the best-selling book The Artist’s Way, says that what defines a writer is showing up at the page, no matter what.
 It means writing, regardless of your headache, hangover or hang-ups.
 It means doing your assignments in spite of all your excuses.

 4. Routine Routine Routine